FredKSchott/fflip/README.md

 ##Express Integration
 __fflip__ provides easy integration with the popular web framework [Express](https://github.com/visionmedia/express).
-Just call ``fflip.express(app)`` wherever you set up your express application to enable the following:
+Just call ``fflip.express()`` with your Express application or Express 4.0 router to enable the following:

-####__A route for manually flipping on/off features__
+####A route for manually flipping on/off features
 If you have cookies enabled, you can visit ``/fflip/:name/:action`` to manually override a feature to always return true/false for your own session.
 Just replace ':name' with the Feature name and ':action' with 1 to enable, 0 to disable, or -1 to reset (remove the cookie override).
-This override is stored in the user's cookie.
+This override is stored as in the user's cookie under the name `fflip`.

 ####req.fflip
 A __fflip__ object is attached to the request, and includes the following functionality: